barchart/aws-lambda-pdf-generator/packages/api/README.md

 #### Deployment

-Deploy the service from from the project's root directory.
+Deploy the service from the project's root directory.

 ```shell
 cd ./../..